web analytics

 E: kylie.gilmore@chicagobooth.edu

-Kylie Gilmore serves as the Assistant Director, Student Programs at the University of Chicago’s Polsky Center for Entrepreneurship and Innovation.
+Kylie Gilmore serves as the Senior Assistant Director, ETA Program at the University of Chicago’s Polsky Center for Entrepreneurship and Innovation.
 Kylie manages a portfolio of programs under the Svider Private Equity Program suite, with a specific focus on Polsky’s Entrepreneurship through Acquisition and Venture Capital programming.

 Prior to joining Polsky, Kylie worked as Director of Campus Engagement at Concordia University Chicago where she managed university wide programs including orientation, student organizations, events and more.
 She has been serving in the Higher Education sector since she was a student herself, bringing almost a decade of experience.